My rating: 2 of 5 stars

 What in the midst of that mighty drama are girls and their blind visions?
 They are the Yea or Nay of that good for which men are enduring and fighting.
 In these delicate vessels is borne onward through the ages the treasure of human affections.

 But The Bone Clocks gets less and less convincing the more it tries to represent the everyday or the individual.
-Every character in the novel, from barkeeps and journalists and provincial mayors to ancient immortals, think and speak as if they were in some kind of kitschy movie or sitcom, obviating the realism that a great nineteenth-century novelist like Eliot could use to ground her grander world-historical speculations:
+Every character in the novel, from barkeeps and journalists and provincial mayors to ancient immortals, think and speak as if they were in some kind of kitschy movie or sitcom, obviating the realism that a great 19th-century novelist like Eliot could use to ground her grander world-historical speculations:

 “Wow, Mum!” says Aoife.
 “The Crispin Hershey actually knows who you are.
 Aunt Sharon’s going to be, like, ‘Whaaa?‘”